AbeGue02/pong/README.md

 - You can change the game to light mode if the dark mode does not sit well with you
 - The game gets harder and more fun the longer it goes on
 - There will be power ups for both P1 ad P2
-- Fun music the players can listen to while they play!
-(Maybe)

 ## How To Get Started?